 See "Shifting Into PARK (P)" in the Index.
 If you're pulling a trailer, see "Towing a Trailer" in the Index.

-Ensure the shift lever is fully in PARK (P) range before starting the engine.
-Your Chevrolet has a brake-transaxle shift interlock.
-You have to apply your regular brake before you can shift from PARK (P) when the ignition key is in ON.
-If you cannot shift out of PARK (P), ease pressure on the shift lever - push the shift lever all the way into PARK (P) - as you maintain brake application.
+Ensure the shift lever is fully in PARK (P) before starting the engine.
+Your vehicle has an automatic transaxle shift lock control.
+You have to apply your regular brake before you can shift from PARK (P) when the ignition key is to ON.
+If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) -- as you maintain brake application.
 Then move the shift lever into the gear you wish.
 (Press the shift lever button before moving the shift lever.)
 See "Shifting Out of PARK (P)" later in this section.